Cattle mutilation: 1974 Nebraska wave

-Later developments
+On December 2 1974, press reported on the Minnesota mutilations: two in Kandiyohi County, six in Swift County, and one in Meeker County.
+The Meeker animal was reportedly drained of blood.
+Between 1970 and 1974, twenty-two mutilated cattle were reported in Minnesota.

+1975 Colorado

+In 1975, the Colorado Associated Press voted the mutilations as the state's top story.

 Senator Floyd K. Haskell contacted the FBI asking for help in 1975 due to public concern regarding the issue.
 He claimed there had been 130 mutilations in Colorado alone, and further reports across nine states.
-A 1979 FBI report indicated that, according to investigations by the New Mexico State Police, there had been an estimated 8,000 mutilations in Colorado, causing approximately $1,000,000 damage.
+A 1979 FBI report indicated that, according to investigations by the New Mexico State Police, there had been an estimated 8,000 mutilations in Colorado, causing approximately $1 million in damages.